aguzmans/cool-storage/README.md

 # Cool Storage Project plan
-We are a small company that offers could storage as a service.
-We have a more or less working product, but we want to also offer a new version of that product that costs much less by taking advantage of AWS Glacier deep storage.
-The idea is for people to be able to ether backup DIRECTLY to Glacier or put what they have in the regular Cloud storage we offer into Glacier directly from out interface.
-Your job will be the CORE API that will actually do the work of storing and retrieving from Glacier to local computer or to our cloud service.
+ get your personal storage to cost lest by taking advantage of AWS Glacier deep storage.
+The idea is for people to be able to ether backup DIRECTLY to Glacier or put what they have in the regular Cloud storage we offer into Glacier directly.
+This CORE API will actually do the work of storing and retrieving from Glacier to local computer or to another cloud service.

-The idea of cool storage plan to bring AWS S3 Glacier to end user’s hands and reduce the cost of doing business with us considerably.
-Think of cool storage as a proxy between NiHao Cloud who will actually save things to AWS Glacier.
+The idea of cool storage plan to bring AWS S3 Glacier to end user’s hands and reduce the cost of doing business considerably.
+Think of cool storage as a proxy between backup and regular local files and clouds.

 # The problem
-NiHao Cloud needs to get cheaper specially cheaper for backups and information that is not needed right away.
+Get cheaper storage specially cheaper for backups and information that is not needed right away.

-## Target customer of this systen:
+## Target audiance of this systen:
-1. Existing customers of the cloud collaboration storage system who want to save in space costs.
-1. New Customers who need a cheap backup option for BIG bulks of data.
+1. People who need backups at the low cost of AWS glacier.
-2. Customers who need to keep information safe from Governments and third parties. (

 ## Security considerations:
-1. The files stored need to be compressed and encrypted (by US or by customer).
+1. The files stored need to be compressed and encrypted (by US or by user).
-2. If we create and APP that would directly store things in glacier; Can we secure AWS credentials on an app on the client side?
-3. Can we create a secure api that does all the processing and proxies data to glacier; from NiHao Cloud Seafile OR directly from APP?
+2. Can we create a secure api that does all the processing and proxies data to glacier

-## Cost and Pricing considerations:
-This would be viable if we can change ~2x the cost of glacier, but make it FULLY compatible with nihao Cloud.
-This would also be our own software and not directly related to seafile, but it need to talk to seafile for many activities.
-So going back to billing; we would change 2x storage + 2x retrival cost.
-The retrival cost could be bulk (free), Standard(medium cost) or Expedite (expensive).

-## The solution
-From Nihao Cloud we need to be able to copy or move Libraries, files and folders.
-The flow would be for copy, just make a backup to glacier.
-For move would be copy to glacier and then remove from NiHao Cloud.

-# The options to restore should be
-1. Download now(to users local system; phone, laptop, pc, etc) or restore to NiHao Cloud.
-And then you should be able to choose or configure retrival; if bulk, standard or express.

 # To access the user will
 1. Auth will Use LDAP